-Maria Karmanova is a Russian aviation enthusiast, with incredible gumption and appreciation for Soviet aviation history.
-Karmanova has personally flown a full array of Soviet made aircraft, some of which are now decades old.
-Now Karmanova is resurrecting a piece of aviation history abandoned in the wastes of Siberia.
-Karmanova is refitting the worlds first jet engine airliner, the Tupolev Tu-104A.
-It is an iconic aircraft that is a relic of Cold War and aviation history.
+Maria Karmanova is the Russian professor and aviation enthusiast restoring the Tupolev Tu-104: histories second jet airliner to enter service.
+Karmanova has personally flown a full array of Soviet made aircraft, some that are now decades old.
+Karmanova is now undertaking her great feat in an abandoned Soviet aerodrome in the wastes of Siberia.
+Tupolev Tu-104 is nothing less than an iconic aircraft, a relic of the Cold War, and a vital piece of aviation history.

-Karmanova is currently joined by four other aviation enthusiasts, including a former Tu-104A pilot.
+Karmanova is currently joined by four other aviation enthusiasts, including a former Tu-104 pilot.
 Together, piece by piece, Karmanova’s small team is restoring the former Soviet aircraft at their own expense.
 Her teams greatest challenge is identifying missing parts, and slowly recovering the necessary mechanical pieces.

 It is fair to say that humans are naturally sentimental, specifically when it comes to matters of the preservation of history.
 Karmanova and her team have an incredible path ahead of them with countless unknown obstacles.
-Though one cannot help but tip their cap to Karmanova’s passion and immense fortitude to see the Tu-104A reach the sky again.
+Though one cannot help but tip their cap to Karmanova’s passion and immense fortitude to see the Tu-104 reach the sky again.